lydstyl/191217-fair-refund/README.md

 # To do

+- CSS

+  - variables
+  - header, container, footer mobile first
-- CSS --> beta test 1 week
+  - --> beta test 1 week

 - font Awsome trash for del + for add, pencil for edit, < for back and other buton login sign in sign out